zschreib1/Informed-news-aggregator/README.md

 To run the applictation in the development mode, use the *npm start* command.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+The page will reload when you make changes.\

 In order for the web app to work, you must register for an account on The New York Times Dev Portal (https://developer.nytimes.com/get-started) and on The Guardian Open Platform (https://open-platform.theguardian.com/access/).
 Once you have registered and have your personal API keys, copy paste your keys in the src/config.js file and make sure that that file is listed in the .gitignore file.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.